max-mackie/Big-Data-and-Machine-Learning-on-Google-Cloud/README.md

 Feature importance is just one example of Vertex AI's comprehensive machine learning functionality called Explainable AI.
 Explainable AI is a set of tools and frameworks to help understand and interpret predictions made by machine learning models.

+### Model Deployment and Monitoring

+ MLOps combines machine learning development with operations.
+And applies similar principles from DevOps to machine learning models.
+MLOps aims to solve production challenges related to machine learning.
+In this case this refers to building an integrated machine learning system and operating it in production.
+ * These are considered to be some of the biggest pain points by the ML practitioners community.
+Because both data and code are constantly evolving A machine learning.

+Practicing MLOps means advocating for automation and monitoring at each step of the ML system construction.
+This means adopting a process to enable continuous integration, continuous training and continuous delivery.

+MLOps during Model Deployment
+MLOps provides a set of best practices on the back end to automate this process.
+There are three options to deploy a machine learning model.
+1. The first is to deploy to an end point.
+This option is best when immediate results with low latency are needed.
+  * Such as making instant recommendations based on a user's browsing habits whenever they're online.
+  * A model must be deployed to an end point before that model can be used to serve real time predictions.
+2. The second option is to deploy using batch prediction.
+This option is best when no immediate response is required and accumulated data should be processed with a single request.
+  * For example sending out new ads every other week based on the user's recent purchasing behavior and what's currently popular on the market.
+3. The final option is to deploy using offline prediction.
+This option is best when the model should be deployed in a specific environment off the cloud.

+Model Monitoring
+The backbone of MLOps on vertex AI is a tool called vertex AI pipelines.
+It automates monitors and governs machine learning systems by orchestrating the workflow in a serve earless manner.
+* If something goes wrong, it automatically triggers warnings based on a predefined threshold.

+With vertex AI workbench, you can define your own pipeline.
+You can do this with pre built pipeline components.
+Which means that you primarily need to specify how the pipeline is put together using components as building blocks.